-General and administrative expenses were approximately \$7,911,000 and \$7,420,000 for the years ended December 31, 2014 and 2013, respectively, an increase of \$491,000 or 7%.
-This increase is primarily related to additional non-recurring legal, consulting and accounting fees incurred in connection with becoming and being a public reporting company, and various SEC filing requirements, increased networking with investors and increases in directors and officers liability insurance expense.
+General and administrative expenses were approximately \$7,271,000 and \$7,911,000 for the years ended December 31, 2015 and 2014, respectively, a decrease of approximately \$640,000 or 8%.
+The decrease in general and administrative expenses is primarily related to non-recurring legal, consulting and accounting fees incurred during 2014 in connection with becoming a public reporting company.